Ariella-Melnikov/AriShop-assignment/README.md

 | DELETE | `/api/addresses/:id`         | Delete address                         |        -         |        -        | Success message |
 | PUT    | `/api/addresses/:id/default` | Set default address                    |        -         |        -        | Updated address |

-DALLE prompt for fllowers img:
-A luxurious floral arrangement in a modern, minimalistic style, featuring a bouquet of [flower type] in soft neutral tones.
-The bouquet is placed in a clear or ceramic vase on a marble or light-toned surface, with natural light casting soft shadows.
-The aesthetic is refined and elegant, with a delicate balance of texture and color.
-The background is clean and airy, often white or subtly marbled.
-The image should have a high-end boutique feel, with an emphasis on sophistication and timeless beauty."

-To Do for production:
-* address validation.
-* move addresses to be a separate table in order to save costs when validating addresses and also allow tracking customers geo cords location based.
-* move to real auth service (the authentication).
-* currently due to UX product creation and variant creation are separate, allow creation of both